DevExpress-Examples/bi-dashboard-mailkit-export/Readme.md

 ## Example Overview

-The project code that sends a report as a PDF attachment includes the following steps:
+The project code that sends a dashboard as a PDF attachment includes the following steps:

 - Create a [DashboardExporter](https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.DashboardExporter) instance and call the [DashboardExporter.ExportToPdf](https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.DashboardExporter.ExportToPdf(Dashboard--Stream--Nullable-Size---DashboardState--DashboardPdfExportOptions)) method to export a dashboard to a PDF document.
 - Attach the PDF document to the [MimeMessage](http://www.mimekit.net/docs/html/T_MimeKit_MimeMessage.htm) object.